forkimenjeckayang/spring_boot_webapp/aws_config.md

 - If your application now runs with the AWS RDS postgres instance, then you can go ahead and build package and create your image on that configuration

-# Now you can follow up which the creation of your container on ECR before proceeding to ECS
+# Now you can follow up with the creation of your container on ECR before proceeding to ECS

 # ECS configuration